jessitron/honeycomb-trace-spans/CONTRIBUTING.md

 ## Code Style

-Please follow the existing code style in the project.
+Please follow the existing code style in the project. ← says the AI, who likes its style I guess